 Before we could develop a smashing new site, we needed to identify UNCSA’s brand essence and develop new ways of talking about the university, while representing five different and very dynamic arts schools that each served multiple academic levels. mStoner and UNCSA discovered the answer lay in letting UNCSA’s students do what they do best: dazzle

 After more than 140 on-campus interviews, mStoner realized that what UNCSA’s five schools of dance, design & production, drama, filmmaking, and music all had in common was a powerful capacity for visual storytelling.
 We presented a strategy that was equally arts-focused, which would allow the energy of the student work created on campus to tell UNCSA’s brand story.
-“We wanted UNCSA to have a platform for the incredible visuals they had,” said Voltaire Santos Miran, co-founder and co-owner of mStoner.
+“We wanted UNCSA to have a platform for the incredible visuals they had,” said Voltaire Santos Miran, chief executive officer of mStoner.
 “When you walk around campus, you feel like you’re in Hollywood — there are sound studios, costume shops, black box theaters, everything.
 They had amazing content and no way to showcase it.”

 “The mStoner team owned the project just as much as we did.
 As soon as I began working with them I immediately thought of them as our in-house team.
 They put in extra effort because they wanted to create a site that truly embodied the story of UNCSA,” said Claire Machamer, UNCSA vice chancellor for strategic communications.

 The lead message – “We promise this: you’ll do what you love” – came out of our discovery and focus group sessions.